-A Guide to the Best Vegan Chocolate (UK)
+A Guide to the Best Vegan Chocolate in 2026 (UK)

 Can vegans eat chocolate?
 Absolutely!
 Here is some of the best vegan chocolate available in the UK.